ultimate271/notes/dastoyevsky/brothers02.04.md

 ## Chapter IV.
 A Lady Of Little Faith
+_Character:Alexey Fyodorovitch Karamazov_
+_Character:Elder Zossima_
+_Character:Mother To Lise_
+_Character:Lise_
+_Character(Reference):Dmitri Fyodorovitch Karamazav_
+_Character(Reference):Katerina Ivanovna_

+### Lise and her mother invite Alexey to visit Katerina to discuss Dmitri

+#### A mother (to Lise) returns to the Father to inform him that her daughter has been in good health since they visited three days ago
 A visitor looking on the scene of his conversation with the peasants and his blessing them shed silent tears and wiped them away with her handkerchief.
 She was a sentimental society lady of genuinely good disposition in many respects.
 When the elder went up to her at last she met him enthusiastically.

 “Ah, what I have been feeling, looking on at this touching scene!...”
 She could not go on for emotion.
 “Oh, I understand the people’s love for you.